Morae Doubles Global Capacity For Managed Legal Solutions With Its Strategic Acquisition Of Exigent

-(MENAFN- iCrowdNewsWire) Combined Company Becomes One of the Legal Industry's Largest, Most Experienced Providers of Technology and Managed Services
+Combined Company Becomes One of the Legal Industry's Largest, Most Experienced Providers of Technology and Managed Services Our acquisition of Exigent, which achieves a major milestone in our growth strategy, enhances our capabilities to serve our clients and collaborate with them to change legal together.”

 The deal doubles Morae's service delivery capacity by bringing all the global expertise and resourcing scale of both companies together into a single platform.
 The combined technology offerings are distinguished by an unmatched depth of partnerships and collaboration with the market's leading providers, along with Morae and Exigent's proprietary technologies developed in-house to facilitate a best-in-class experience.
 The resulting platform offers one of the legal industry's largest consulting and delivery teams for the creation and execution of solutions designed specifically for legal departments and law firms.
 This includes 10 centers of excellence across North America; Europe, the Middle East, and Africa; and the Asia-Pacific.